Students must be accepted into the HNES Graduate Program before they can be considered for a graduate assistantship.

 APPLICATION DEADLINE: Review of assistantship applications begins on March 15 and continues until positions are filled.

 PLACEMENT: We place the majority of our graduate assistants with HNES faculty assisting with research and or teaching.
-In addition, we have contractual agreements with local universities (coaching, athletic training), Blue Cross/Blue Shield (employee wellness), and Sanford Health (athletic training, employee wellness).
+In addition, we have contractual agreements with local universities (coaching, athletic training) and Sanford Health (athletic training, employee wellness).

 QUALIFICATIONS: To be considered for a GA, a student must first be admitted into either the LPES or ES/Nut master’s program, or the PhD program in Exercise Science and Nutrition.
 Students in the online Dietetics master’s program are not eligible for assistantship awards.
 Students interested in working as an athletic trainer must have NATA certification at the time of application.